pervognsen/bitwise/README.md

 Code streams will begin with a code review and walk-through of the diffs that were committed since last stream.
 Thus, even though a lot of the code will necessarily be written off stream, you won't miss out on a single line of code.
-After each review, I will be push the latest changes to the GitHub repository.
+After each review, I will push the latest changes to the GitHub repository, where everyone can download them.

 To keep things fun for myself and viewers, the streams will frequently alternate between different development tracks.
 In a given week, streams might alternate between the primary software and hardware development tasks, but you can expect streams on